gmercey/feathers-pinia/docs/guide/create-pinia-client.md

 }

 interface SetupInstanceUtils {
+  // runtime always provides these values
-  app?: any
+  app: any
-  service?: any
+  service: any
-  servicePath?: string
+  servicePath: string
 }
 ```

 The `storeName` and `instanceServicePath` options were introduced in Feathers-Pinia 4.2.
-They are not configurable at
+They are per-service options and
-the global level.
+must be provided under `services.{path}` (they are ignored if placed at the global top-level `CreatePiniaClientConfig`).

 - **`storeName {String}`** is the name of the store to use for this service.
 Defaults to `service:${servicePath}`.
 You can
 also use `storeName` to make two services share the same store.